 Hotel de Rome is an elegant base from which to explore Berlin.
 This former bank has transformed into a luxury space fit for those drawn to discover the cultural curiosities of the city.

-A former bank conference room is now the Historic Banker Suite, replete with oak paneling.
-Old phone booths have been re-purposed into a wardrobe and bathroom.
-Discover the hidden door behind the bookcase to find a secret secluded space for reading and writing.
+Discerning guests will especially appreciate the Historic Banker Suite, a former bank conference room where the old phone booths have been repurposed into a wardrobe and bathroom and a secret secluded reading and writing space is found behind a hidden door in the bookcase.
 Go back to the turn-of-the-century in the Royal Rebel Suite, designed to replicate a Berlin apartment.
 Contemporary and antique furniture sit side by side, and a private library with thousands of books is the place to kick back and read.

 Berlin is a culinary delight, and the hotel’s dining options reflect the city’s eclectic diversity.
 Sample the Italian menu at La Banca, a stylish space where you can pair delicious spaghetti al pomodoro with an extensive selection of German, French, and Italian wines.
 The rooftop terrace at Hotel de Rome is an impressive space to soak in the sun of summer.
 In the cooler months, torches and lanterns keep the space cozy, while a cup of coffee or home-made mulled wine keeps you warm.
 The chef prepares hearty green cabbage with sausages and Christmas biscuits to bring on the holiday cheer.